 Horace (65 BC - 8 BCE) was a Roman poet, satirist, essayist in the century before the Christian or Common era.

-Two quotations from Horace inspire the classical theory that literature has two purposes:
+Two quotations from Horace inspire the classical theory that literature has two purposes, which may overlap:

 2) to instruct or educate, to inform, guide, or provide models of behavior, whether positive or negative; sometimes to offer a moral or lesson; to model successful style for readers to admire as advances for other writers or artists to imitate.